-a.
-Enter all information involving applicant admissions criteria in the Outreach and

-Admissions Student Input System (OASIS) in accordance with the procedures specified in the OASIS documentation and Regional Office procedures.
+Enter all information involving applicant admissions criteria in the OASIS in accordance with the procedures specified in the OASIS documentation.

-- b.
-Use the procedures described in Exhibit 1-1 to verify, assess, and document information relating to applicant admissions criteria. - c.
+- a.
+Use the procedures described in Exhibit 1-1 to verify, assess, and document information relating to applicant admissions criteria. - b.
 Use the procedures described in Exhibit 1-2 to provide documentation to Job Corps centers for their use in assessing applicants' health needs.